riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

-OK, so in our `find` call we now get the sort direction and field from the helper.
+So in our `find` call we now get the sort direction and sort field from the helper.

-In the `navigate...` function we now call into the toggleSortDirection that we've moved out of `list-customers` and into the helper.
+In the `navigate...` function we now call into the toggleSortDirection that we also moved to `customer-sort-settings.js`.

 ###Updating the next and previous buttons
-We still have one more problem... clicking the paging buttons causes the sort field and direction to clear out.
+We still have one more problem... clicking the page buttons causes the sort field and direction to clear out.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/url-cleared.gif" class="img-responsive" />

 This is easy to fix, we just need to add the new URL parameters to our next and previous links.